An international leader in educating and training in biomanufacturing and bioprocessing

 Individuals who have already completed an undergraduate degree or are currently enrolled in an NC State non-thesis master’s (MR) program can complete a post-baccalaureate certificate or a graduate certificate.
 At the graduate level, BTEC offers both research-based and classroom-only master’s programs, as well as a graduate minor and two graduate certificates.

-The suite of BTEC graduate programs includes a Master of Biomanufacturing, a Master of Science in Biomanufacturing, two graduate certificates and a graduate minor.
+The suite of BTEC graduate programs includes a Master of Biomanufacturing (non-thesis), a Master of Science in Biomanufacturing (thesis), two graduate certificates and a graduate minor.
 The Master of Biomanufacturing is a classroom-only program, while the Master of Science in Biomanufacturing requires a research-based thesis.

 Persons who have completed course prerequisites may enroll for individual courses as non-degree students.
 Persons with appropriate professional experience may enroll for individual courses with the consent of the instructor.